Team-Ujjwal/Discord-FAQ/README.md

 - You will get exclusive wallpapers of Ujjwal for your mobile or desktop platforms.

 **#5: How to suggest anything about this server or to Ujjwal?**
 If you want to suggest anything about this server or to Ujjwal and want to help the Management team with your innovative ideas.
 Feel free to suggest it, we appreciate such participation.
-Go to #commands and suggest by using this command `, suggest <your_suggestion>`. **Example**: `, suggest add count game`.
+Go to #commands and suggest by using this command `,suggest <your_suggestion>`. **Example**: `,suggest add count game`.

 **#6: Want to appeal a ban you received on the Ujjwal Gamer Official Discord Server?**
 If so, you're in the right place!
 Here, you can quickly send us your appeal without needing to send a DM to a member of the @Staff!
 [Click here to get ban appeal form](https://forms.gle/eULNojUL6UvDKsfH7)!